What does a meteorologist need before he or she can forecast the weather?

 Some of the most commonly used weather instruments.

-Weather instruments collect data from all over the world at thousands of weather stations ( Figure below ).
-Many are on land, but some float in the oceans on buoys.
+Weather instruments collect data from all over the world at thousands of weather stations.
+Many are on land but some float in the oceans on buoys.
+You can see what a weather station looks like in Figure below.
 There’s probably at least one weather station near you.

 Other weather devices are needed to collect weather data in the atmosphere.
-They include weather balloons, satellites, and radar ( Figure below ).
+They include weather balloons, satellites, and radar.
+You can read about them in Figure below.

 Weather stations collect data on land and sea.
 Weather balloons, satellites, and radar collect data in the atmosphere.